Dead1yMouth/School-notes/Деловые комуникации/lecture №1.md

 >Business communication - **the process of sharing information between people within the workplace and outside a company**.

-communication - sharing of information
+>communication - sharing of information

-when speaking about business communication we speak about professional information.
+When speaking about business communication we speak about professional information.

 Kinds of communication:
 1. verbal - words
 2. non verbal communication - avoids words (gestures, mimics, pictures)

 ## Principals of communications and speech:

-the 7 c's of communications:
+### the 7 c's of communications:
 1. Clarity (Чистота): Ensure that your message is clear and easy to understand.
 Avoid ambiguity, jargon, or complex language that could confuse the recipient.

 2. Conciseness (Лаконичность): Keep your message brief and to the point.
 Avoid unnecessary details and information that may dilute the main message.